stanislavasal/stanislavasal/README.md

 </div>

 ### About me
-- I'm currently a third-year undergraduate student at HSE University in Moscow
+- I'm currently a fourth-year undergraduate student at HSE University in Moscow
 - I'm studying UI/UX design, iOS development and full-stack programming (primarily frontend)
 - My native language is Russian, and I'm fluent in English (my IELTS Academic score is 7)